Ohgrimm/pokeyellow-classic/README.md

 * reset Toxic counter with Rest
 * revise `BallFactor` behaviour for Ultra Balls

+## Graphical Changes
+* Black Belts now use a previously unused sprite
+* new overworld sprites for: Bill, Burglars, female Swimmers, Poliwrath, and receptionists

 ## New Features
 * item descriptions in Bag
 * Trainer classes each have their own DVs